dancer1325/rest-assured-wiki/How_to_release.md

 # How to release #

   1. Update changelog with the date of the new release
-  1. Run `./mvn_release.sh` and follow the instructions
+  1. Run `./mvn_release.sh` and follow the instructions.
     1. If build fails because of missing dependencies do:
       1. `mvn install -Prelease,dist`
       1. `mvn release:prepare -Prelease,dist -Dresume`